alangrainger/obsidian-gtd/02 Documentation/Documentation.md

 To mark any **task** as priority, add the 🔼 symbol anywhere in the task text.

 To mark a **project** as priority, add a #🔼 tag.
 All of the tasks in this project will be marked as priority automatically.

+## Waiting on

+Quickly create a new #waiting-on task by using the `Alt+T` hotkey and choosing `Insert waiting on task`.
+This is useful when you're in a sequence of tasks in a project.
+You'll need to set up the [Task menu template](Task%20menu%20template.md) for this to work.

 ## Someday/Maybe